Andy4495/solar_data_logger/README.md

 | `RAW_ADC_PIN`        | 5             | Analog pin used to measure the raw voltage (typically through a voltage divider). |
 | `LED_PWM_LEVEL`      | 32            | Controls LED brightness (0 to 255).
 Higher is brighter and uses more current. |

-The `V_DIV_SCALE_FACTOR` is used to calculate an actual voltage value based on the calibrated ADC reading using the chip's internal voltage reference:
+The `V_DIV_SCALE_FACTOR` is used to calculate an actual voltage when the calibrated ADC reading is measured using a voltage divider:

 $$
 V_{Calculated} =  ADC_{Calibrated} \times \left(V_{ref} \over ADC\\\_STEPS \right) \div {V\\\_DIV\\\_SCALE\\\_FACTOR}